How To Clean TeakJuly 18, 2013

 - When cleaning, scrub with the grain, not against it.

 - Make sure to gently scrub in between cracks and in corners.

 - Brush diligently but not too harsh as to make sure to not damage the wood.

 - After cleaning, rinse the solution off and then it rest and wait for it to dry.

 - Use drying cloth or let dry naturally with sunlight.

 Other things to note:

-We usually recommend letting the mixture sit on the teak for at least five to ten minutes before rinsing off.
-After rinsing off, drying can take anywhere from 24 – 36 hours if dried naturally.
-Never use aggressive, two part acid solutions as they may compromise the integrity of the teak furniture.
-Any type of finishing product for teak furniture such as teak protectant, sealer, restoreant or coating should be applied to clean dry pieces of furniture.
-We can recommend qualified people to help you on your way of teak maintenance.
-If required, just call us.
-We will refer you to the most qualified people in the business.
+Always be sure to rinse the solution off completely.
+Drying can take anywhere from 24 – 36 hours if dried naturally.
+Never use aggressive, harsh or two part acid solutions as they may compromise the integrity of the teak furniture.
+Any type of finishing product for teak furniture such as teak a sealer, or special coating should be applied to clean dry pieces of furniture.
+We recommend having this professionally done, and we are happy to refer you to the most qualified people in the business.

 For a video guide on how to clean your teak, please watch our short how-to video on cleaning your teak furniture.

 Categorised in: News